dcooman/TidyData/README.md

 12. Merge the x_test and activity_labels data frames by act_code.
 This adds the full activity name to the test dataset.
 13. Merge the x_train and activity_labels data frames by act_code.
 This adds the full activity name to the training dataset.
-14. Append the x_test and x_train data frames using rbind.
+14. Append the x_test and x_train data frames to each other using rbind.
 15. Rearrange and eliminate unneeded columns in the combined dataset.
 Move the key columns; subject_id, activity, and study_group, to the front; and remove all but the data columns that contain the mean or standard deviations.
 These columns contain the phrase "mean" r the phrase "std".